device-automation-bus/dab-specification-2.0/DAB.md

 When using the exit operation without the background flag, the intention is to stop/kill the corresponding application process.
 When using the exit operation with the background flag, the intention is to put the application in a background state, similarly to when the user presses  the `home` key.
+The response should only be sent after the application state has changed on the platform.

 #### Request Topic